CortexIntelligentAutomation/docs/content/en/docs/2025.11/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/main-panel.md

 Available in Editor Modes: `Edit`, `Debug Edit`

-Selecting this option, or pressing `Ctrl+X` on the keyboard, will copy the selected blocks and their configurations, plus any connections between the selected blocks, to the {{% ctx %}} clipboard and remove them from the Workspace.
+Selecting this option, or pressing `Ctrl+X` on the keyboard, will copy the selected blocks and their configurations, plus any connections between the selected blocks, to the {{% ctx %}} clipboard and remove them from the workspace.
 This allows the selected blocks and connections to be moved to any workspace of any flow open in the Flow Editor.

 See the [Cut, Copy, Paste and Delete Objects][Cut, Copy, Paste and Delete Objects tutorial] tutorial for a step-by-step guide.